bnnm/wwiser-utils/doc/NAMES.md

 - the above generates a `wwnames.txt` file with "possible" (not necessarily used) names
   - many "names" will be garbage-looking strings, that is ok and will be ignored by *wwiser*
   - some "names" will be long lines or contain crap like `  "bgm"="name"  `, that is ok too and will be cleaned up automatically (reads `bgm` and `name`)

-- now put that file with all `.bnk`, wwiser can use it to get all possible names (may take a while to load if wwnames is big)
-  - load all to ensure getting most names (could limit to only music or sfx, but might as well do everything at once while we are at it)
+Now put that file with all `.bnk`, wwiser can use it to get all possible names (may take a while to load if wwnames is big).
+Load all `bnk` to ensure getting most names (could limit to only music or sfx, but might as well do everything at once while we are at it)

-**HOWEVER** that `wwnames.txt` will contain tons of garbage names we don't want.
+**HOWEVER** the above `wwnames.txt` will contain tons of garbage names we don't want.
 Clean it up like this:
 - put `wwiser.pyz`, `wwnames.db3` and `wwnames.txt` in the base folder of all banks
   - `wwnames.txt` must go near `.bnk`, while `wwnames.db3` goes with `.pyz`
 - open windows CLI and call wwiser like this: `wwiser.pyz *.bnk -r -sl`
-  - this can be done via GUI as well: (blah blah)
+  - with GUI: load dirs + *redump clean wwnames.txt* button
 - this will create a "clean" `wwnames-banks-(date).txt` with actually used names
 - open said file, look for clearly wrong names (like *x8273s* or *aXNuy*) and remove them, or change lower/uppercase in some cases (like `wIN` to `win` and such)
 - now remove old `wwnames.txt` and rename `wwnames-banks-(date).txt` to `wwnames.txt`

-You may be still be missing many names:
-- use `words.py` to extract all possible juice (best option usually, see "Words.py quick guide" below)
+You may be still be missing many names.
+For better results use the original `wwnames.txt` and `words.py`,  see "Words.py quick guide" below.
-- you may also add missing names manually (sometimes they  are easy to guess) or use `fnv.exe`/`words.py` helpers
-- be cool and post this list somewhere or include `wwnames.txt` with your rip for everybody to enjoy

 ## CONCEPTS